Get a free, no obligation personal loan quote with rates as low as 9.90%

 Soft Inquiries

-When consumers check their own credit report or credit scores, this is referred to as a soft inquiry, which does not have any effect on credit.
-Other examples of a soft inquiry include when companies send promotional credit card offers or when companies that you have an account with, review your existing lending accounts.
+When consumers check their own credit report or credit scores, this is referred to as a soft inquiry, which does not have any effect on credit scores.
+Other examples of a soft inquiry include when companies send promotional credit card offers or when your current creditors review your existing lending accounts.

 Hard Inquiries